-This tutorial was a bit different from last week because it was on a DVD.
-Video tutorials are fantastic for sharing tricky techniques.
+This experiment was a bit different from last week because it was on a DVD.
+Video experiments are fantastic for sharing tricky techniques.
 For instance, as soon as the metal reached the fusing temperature, Denise quickly pulled the torch away from it.
 That’s the kind of detail it’s difficult to show in a pdf.

 I have trouble filing perfectly flat ends on wire.
 Mine always slant one way or the other and then the join doesn’t line up.
 So I file more and end up wasting silver or in the case of a ring band, removing so much metal that the ring is the wrong size.
 My solution to this is the ASIC Joint Cutter tool.
 I purchased mine a few years ago from Rio Grande but there are less expensive ones available.
 I don’t even bother trying to hand file a flat end anymore.
 I just pop the wire or sheet metal in the Joint Cutter and it comes out perfect every time.
 That’s how I made the ends of my wire flat for this project.

 As you may have noticed in the first photo, there are only four completed rings.
 That’s because I left the heat on one ring too long.
 Instead of fusing the wire, I melted it.
 I tried to fix it by holding it vertically and heating it.
 I’d hoped that the silver would flow down and smooth out the joint.
 It just made it worse.
 So I ended up tossing this one in the scrap jar.

 The remaining four rings fused beautifully.
 I was surprised by how little effort fusing took compared to soldering.
 I quenched my rings in water.
 Denise reminds you to dry the rings completely before you put them on your steel ring mandrel.
 Water does not play nice with steel tools.
 It will rust and I appreciated her calling that out.